Do You Need Talent to Draw?

 The real impediment to progress isn't a lack of talent, but rather the overly critical way we view ourselves.
 Many give up because they compare their drawings to those of more advanced artists.
 Yet, every sketch, even an awkward one, is a necessary step.

 Artists don't publish their failed attempts, their crossed-out pages, or their mistakes in proportions... but they have dozens of them.
-Learning to draw also means learning to accept imperfection and to enjoy the journey taken.
+Learning to draw also means learning to accept imperfection and to enjoy the journey you've been on.

-When we complete the drawing on the left, it may seem very successful at the moment.
+On completing the drawing on the left, it may seem very successful at that moment.
 However, with practice, we improve, we refine our vision, and we achieve drawings more like the one on the right.
 That's when we realize the distance we've covered and the level we have reached.
 This does not mean that the drawing on the left was a failure at the time it was made; it simply matched our skill level at that time, and that's precisely what makes progress so rewarding.

 More than talent, it is curiosity and the joy of creating that nourish an artist.

-So, do you need a gift to draw well?
+So, do you need talent to draw well?

 In conclusion, no, you don't need talent to draw.
-You need patience, curiosity, and above all the courage to continue, even when you doubt.
+You need patience, curiosity, and above all the courage to continue, even when you doubt yourself.
 Each stroke, each sketch, each mistake is part of the process.
 And the most beautiful part of this journey is that we never stop learning.

 Editor and illustrator: Chloé Pouteau